-- The survey focus on all industrial establishment operating in the Emirate of Dubai and mainly in the manufacturing industries sector, as stipulated by International Standard Industrial Classification of Economic Activities ISIC 4, in a way that ensures coverage of all selected items in index calculation of produce prices according to its economic activities.
-The key requirements of the selected establishment can be summarized into the following: - Engagement in manufacturing activities. - Continuous production activity. - Open the establishment to the public (the prices collections will not include establishment that serves or sell only to a particular category of individuals or require membership or limited to certain persons or authorities). - The establishment operating within the manufacturing section includes: manufacturing industries, as follows:
+The survey focus on all industrial establishment operating in the Emirate of Dubai and mainly in the manufacturing industries sector, as stipulated by International Standard Industrial Classification of Economic Activities ISIC 4, in a way that ensures coverage of all selected items in index calculation of produce prices according to its economic activities.
+The key requirements of the selected establishment can be summarized into the following:

+- Engagement in manufacturing activities. - Continuous production activity. - Opening the facility to the general public (as private establishments that do not serve or sell except to a certain class of individuals and which require membership or are limited to certain persons or entities: these establishments are not valid for inclusion in the facilities from which data will be collected later). - The establishment operating within the manufacturing section includes: manufacturing industries, as follows: